dbeck121/CPI-Helper-Chrome-Extension/docs/readme/PluginREADME.md

 If a plugin has both `toolbarButton` and `messageSidebarContent`, only the toolbarButton is shown.

 ### messageSidebarContent Button:
 gives the plugin a button in the plugin section of the floating CPI Helper toolbar.
-A click opens a panel next to the toolbar that shows what `onRender` returns (until 3.27 this was the plugin area of the message sidebar).
+A click opens a panel next to the toolbar that shows what `onRender` returns (before 4.0 this was the plugin area of the message sidebar).
 Use it for content: forms, inputs, several buttons, text.

 `onRender` also runs without the panel being opened: when the toolbar is built and, unless `static` is set, on every message refresh.
 A plugin that returns nothing from `onRender` only uses it as a hook and gets no toolbar button.
  | FIELD NAME | VALUE                                    | DESCRIPTION                                                                                      |